Daniel-Edminster/gob-mod-dash/README.md

 - post signup thread, fetch signups and commit participants to round
 - allocate teams and balance vets/noobs before launching round
 - post launch thread to reddit and populate with team comments
+- alternatively, populate teams from an existing launch thread
 - retrieve song information from the gob api (it will use the round number)
 - post voting thread to reddit, fetch vote comments and add them to songs
 - tabulate votes to determine winners